RichardDooling/Entertainment_Law/Representation/Representation.md

 ###### &sect;&sect; 1700.23-1700.47 of the California Labor Code

 In California, talent agents and talent agencies are regulated by the Talent Agencies Act (TAA), which is part of the [California Labor Code](http://www.leginfo.ca.gov/.html/lab_table_of_contents.html).

 [TAA Section 1700.4](http://www.leginfo.ca.gov/cgi-bin/displaycode?section=lab&group=01001-02000&file=1700-1700.4) carefully defines its terms:

-> "Talent agency" means a person or corporation who engages in the occupation of procuring, offering, promising, or attempting to procure employment or engagements for an artist or artists, except that the activities of procuring, offering, or promising to procure recording contracts for an artist or artists shall not of itself subject a person or corporation to regulation and licensing under this chapter.
-Talent agencies may, in addition, counsel or direct artists in the development of their professional careers.
+> "Talent agency" means a person or corporation
+> who engages in the occupation of procuring, offering,
+> promising, or attempting to procure employment
+> or engagements for an artist or artists,
+> except that the activities of procuring, offering,
+> or promising to procure recording contracts
+> for an artist or artists shall not of itself
+> subject a person or corporation to regulation
+> and licensing under this chapter.
+> Talent agencies may, in addition,
+> counsel or direct artists
+> in the development of their professional careers.

 So, under the TAA, a talent agent is:

-> A person or corporation who engages in the occupation of procuring, offering, promising, or attempting to procure employment for artist or artists.
+> A person or corporation
+> who engages in the occupation of procuring, offering, promising,
+> or attempting to procure employment for artist or artists.

 Put simply agents find artists work.
 By contrast, managers are supposed to simply "manage" their clients careers.
 If managers start "procuring, offering, promising or attempting to procure employment" for their clients, then they are engaging in activities regulated by the statute, and they are acting like unlicensed agents.
 If their clients complain to the Labor Commissioner, the managers may forfeit any commissions earned from unlawfully acting like agents.

 No better illustration than the following case.
-The case is a long one, because it attempts to definitively deal with a contentious recurring problem: What happens when managers cross the line and act like agents insofar as they "solicit or procure employment" for their clients?
+The case is a long one,
+because it attempts to definitively deal with a contentious recurring problem: What happens when managers cross the line and act like agents insofar as they "solicit or procure employment" for their clients?
 In the course of addressing this issue, the opinion becomes almost an essay about how Hollywood works.

+### Representation

 ## Marathon Entertainment, Inc. v.
 Blasi,